nvu01/Undervalued-Stock-Scanner/README.md

 │   ├── Undervalued Stocks Dashboard.pbix                # Power BI file with data visualizations about undervalued stock valuation
 │   └── Using Dashboards.pdf                             # A PDF guide that provides step-by-step instructions on how to use the dashboards and explains how to interpret and analyze the visualizations
 │
-├── Conceptual Framework.pdf      # Detailed explanation of the project's logic and methodology ├── Table Schema.xlsx             # Outlines the structure of tables └── Common Issues.pdf             # Instructions, troubleshooting guides, and other resources to help users resolve issues they may encounter
+├── Instructions.pdf              # Instructions for using the workbooks and dashboards ├── Conceptual Framework.pdf      # Detailed explanation of the project's logic and methodology ├── Table Schema.xlsx             # Outlines the structure of tables └── Common Issues.pdf             # Instructions, troubleshooting guides, and other resources to help users resolve issues they may encounter